Independence Day (1996 film): Legacy

 Disaster elements portrayed in Twister and Independence Day (both in 1996) represented a significant turning point for Hollywood blockbuster films.
 With advancements in CGI special effects, events depicting mass destruction became commonplace in films that soon followed, such as Dante's Peak and Volcano (both in 1997), as well as Deep Impact and Armageddon (both in 1998).
-The trend continued throughout the 2000s and 2010s, evident in films such as three of Emmerich's films The Day After Tomorrow (2004), 2012 (2009), and White House Down (2013), as well as other blockbusters like Titanic (1997), Transformers (2007), and The Avengers (2012).
+The trend resumed from the mid-2000s to 2010s, evident in three of Emmerich's films titled The Day After Tomorrow (2004), 2012 (2009), and White House Down (2013), as well as other blockbusters like Transformers (2007) and The Avengers (2012).

 In other media

 Books

 Author Stephen Molstad wrote a tie-in novel to help promote the film shortly before its release.
 The novel goes into further detail on the characters, situations, and overall concepts not explored in the film.
 The novel presents the film's finale as originally scripted, with the character played by Randy Quaid stealing a missile and roping it to his cropduster biplane.

 Following the film's success, a prequel novel entitled Independence Day: Silent Zone was written by Molstad in February 1998.
 The novel is set in the late 1960s and early 1970s, and details the early career of Dr. Brackish Okun.

 Molstad wrote a third novel, Independence Day: War in the Desert in July 1999.
-Set in Saudi Arabia on July 3, it centers around Captain Cummins and Colonel Thompson, the two Royal Air Force officers seen receiving the Morse code message in the film (Americanised ranks corrected to Squadron Leader and Group Captain respectively in the Omnibus reissue).
+Set in Saudi Arabia on July 3, it centers around the two Royal Air Force officers seen receiving the Morse code message in the film.
 A Marvel comic book was also written based on the first two novelizations.